suaefar/zero-delay-audio-codec/README.md

 Each channel is processed independently, no joint coding is performed.
 The input is assumed to be sampled at 32 kHz with arbitrary precision.
 The 32 kHz are not set it stone, but the sample rate is particularly costly factor in this approach.
-Unless I see strong evidence that frequencies beyond 16kHz, that is, beyond the last auditory channel, are needed, I think it will be fine.
+Unless I see strong evidence that frequencies beyond 16 kHz, that is, beyond the last auditory channel, are needed, I think it will be fine.

 The stream starts with an enty-point.
 This means, the sample value is encoded with 20 bit precision and prefixed with three bits (000) to signal the entry point, and all variables are reset to default values.